 I crafted the curriculum so that you can have your lights set up and rockin' within a weekend.
 I want you to be able to capture awesome images with artificial light right away!

 "I haven't found anything like this course before.
-It's straight to the point, super helpful information and actual results.
-Joanie is such an amazing teacher, I was always so confused about artificial light, how to use it, all the equipment to get and how to make it look just as good as my natural photos - Joanie covers all that and more."
+I was always so confused about artificial light, how to use it, all the equipment to get and how to make it look just as good as my natural photos - Joanie covers all that and more."

 "Artificial Academy has been life-changing.
 I work full-time as an attorney, so prior to learning artificial light, I would cram 4 or 5 shoots into every single weekend.
 It's so nice to not be bound by the time constraints natural light poses (especially in the winter time)."

-Anyone who is looking to incorporate artificial light into their food photography.
+Anyone who is looking to start using artificial light into their food photography.
 Food bloggers, commercial photographers, and product photographers make up the majority of students in the course.

 Experienced photographers who are already using artificial lighting.
 Though some benefit can be gleaned, it's probably not enough to be worth the time and financial investment as the lessons are geared toward those who are just starting out with artificial light.